Namhla-Mkhize/POE_PART2-CMSM-/README.md

 Lecturers will be able to write out their claims on the lecturers claim page They will be able to check where there its been approved or rejected by coordinators and managers on the claim status page
-Coordinators will be able to approve of claims on the coordinatora approvol page
+Coordinators will be able to approve of claims on the coordinatora approvol page Managers will be able to approve of claims in the manager approval page